-There are two access points to the tasks list:
+There are three access points to the tasks list:

 - Open a project and click the Tasks link in the left-nav pane.
 This view presents tasks within the context of the current project.

-The Task view provides a hierarchical list of tasks on the left-hand side (Task List), including a Gantt chart that can be hidden or shown, and a Task Info pane that houses multiple tabs you can use to manage different aspects of a task.
-When you select a task in the Task List, the relevant information for that task for whatever tab is active is displayed in the Task Info pane.
-You can expand/collapse the different panes to display only the Task List, or only the Task Info pane, by clicking any of the collapse tools (shown below), and you can use the splitter to resize the two panes.
+As mentioned above, the Task list provides a hierarchical list of tasks on the left-hand side (WBS), includes a Gantt chart that can be hidden or shown, and shows a set of tab in the Task Info pane that you can use to manage different aspects of a task.
+When you select a task in the WBS, the relevant information for that task for whatever tab is active is displayed in the Task Info pane.
+You can expand/collapse the different panes to display only the WBS, or only the Task Info pane, by clicking any of the collapse tools (shown below), and you can use the splitter to resize the two panes.

 Refer to Keyboard Shortcuts for a list of keyboard and toolbar shortcuts.